I’m Courtnee. First and foremost, I am an artist. I talk a lot, write a lot, take pictures, screw with computers, and make stuff.

 Yes, I do commissions!

 I served four years as the board president and creative director of Vita Arts, a 501(c)(3) non-profit I co-founded in 2009.
 Vita is still transforming lives through artistic expression with a new crew at the helm.

 The Art of Living

-I have frequent moments of pure bonding with people, even strangers and my readers, but choose to have very few truly close personal friends.
-As such I highly value my acquaintances and extended community of countless social circles who embrace me warmly when I cycle through.
-If you’re bothering to read this you’re probably one of those exceptional people – Thanks.
+I have moments of pure bonding with people, even strangers and my readers, but choose to have very few truly close personal friends; even fewer as I change and grow.
+I highly value my acquaintances and extended community of countless social circles who embrace me warmly when I cycle through.

 I am also excruciatingly sensitive, and I pick up a lot from the world and the people in it.
 I spend most of my time in denial about that in order to get through the day.

-In my ever-present quest to find home, both in myself and in the world, I am currently saving to build a tiny off-grid house on wheels.
+In my ever-present quest to find home, both within myself and in the world, I am spending a year celibate and sober, and I am currently saving to build a tiny off-grid house on wheels.